samskivert/mashups/README.md

 ## The Elements

-Since I am primarily interested in the mechanics of games, most of these "concepts" are game mechanics, but the occasional other kind of element may sneak in.
+Since I am primarily interested in the mechanics of games, most of these elements are game mechanics, but the occasional other kind of element may sneak in.

   * Top-down 2D dungeon exploration (ala older Zeldas)